-We calculated that 24% of Mechanic Helpers are proficient in Hand Tools, Company Vehicle, and Defective Parts.
+We calculated that 24% of Mechanic Helpers are proficient in Hand Tools, Work Ethic, and Preventive Maintenance.
 They’re also known for soft skills such as Customer-service skills, Detail oriented, and Dexterity.

 We break down the percentage of Mechanic Helpers that have these skills listed on their resume here: